webponize/webponize/readme.md

 # WebPonize

-WebPonize is a Mac OS App for converting images into [WebP](https://developers.google.com/speed/webp/) format using libwebp.
+WebPonize is a Mac OS App for converting images into [WebP](https://developers.google.com/speed/webp/).

 ![](webponize.jpg)

-## Usage

 1. Download [WebPonize.tar.gz](http://bit.ly/webponize).
+2. Extract downloaded webponize.tar.gz.
-2. Extract it and move WebPonize.app to Application folder (`/Applications`).
+3. Move WebPonize.app into Application folder (/Applications).
-3. Start WebPonize.app and drop your images (PNG or JPEG) into it.
+4. Just drag and drop your images into WebPonize!

+If you want to know about WebP, try the article "[Introduction to WebP](http://bit.ly/introduction-to-webp)" which I wrote up on Medium.

+How images of web front-end affect web performance?
+Details to see "[We should optimise images](http://bit.ly/we-should-optimize-images)".

 ## Feedback